Last Updated on

 “Its presence imposes an immediate burden on landowners who face an increased difficulty in their ability to develop, and in the cost of developing, their land, should they wish to do so, because of the difficulties and expense of eradicating Japanese knotweed from affected land.

-“In this way, Japanese knotweed can fairly be described as a natural hazard which affects landowners’ ability fully to use and enjoy their property and, in doing so, interferes with the land’s amenity value.”
+“In this way, Japanese knotweed can fairly be described as a natural hazard which affects landowners’ ability fully to use, enjoy and even insure their property and, in doing so, interferes with the land’s amenity value.”

 Where did Japanese knotweed come from?